Thursday, January 16, 2014

 Being away from your family/homesick

-Independence/no one to keep you on track
+Independence/no one to keep you on

 Privacy/feel isolated